Rolfe Photoplays

-Rolfe Photoplays Inc. was an American motion picture production company established by musical entertainer B.A.
+Rolfe Photoplays Inc., originally B. A. Rolfe Photoplays Company, was an American motion picture production company established by musical entertainer B.A.
 Rolfe.
 Its productions were primarily filmed on the East Coast, usually in and around Fort Lee, New Jersey, although the company also filmed in California.
 Its films were distributed through an agreement with Louis B. Mayer's Metro Pictures Corporation.